Jakkins/Server-with-HTTPS/Server2 - Simple Sec Layer/README.md

   2. Extract Public Key
   3. Generate CSR File

-- Sign the CSR
-  - Now the server can
+- **Now to sign the CSR the server can**:
-    - Generate Self-signed Certificate
+  - Self-signed his own CSR
-      1. Generate Key-pair for the local CA
-      2. Use the keys to self-sigh the Certificate signing request (CSR)
+    1. Use the private keys to self-sign the CSR
   - Ask to a Certificate Authority to sign its certificate
-      1. send the CSR to the CA
+    1. send the CSR to a CA
-      2. The CA make some controls, I suppose
-      3. The CA sign the certificate with it's private key
+    2. The CA sign the certificate with it's private key
        - Now anyone who has the public key of the CA can verify who really signed

 - Exchange (TLS1.2??)
    1. Client ask for www.youtube.com